-In this post we will take a look at how Heads Up Health can help you successfully navigate the challenges of initiating and maintaining a ketogenic diet.
-In particular, we will introduce tools that can help you adjust your food intake to meet the requirements of the ketogenic diet and fine tune your progress along the way.
+In this post we will take a look at how Heads Up Health can help you successfully navigate the challenges of implementing and maintaining a ketogenic diet.
+In particular, we will introduce tools that can help you track your progress, fine tune your approach and find exactly what works for your own body as you adopt a low-carb ketogenic lifestyle.

 If you want to skip ahead and start logging some data now, use the button below to create your account.
 Or read on for our “Five Steps to Jumpstart the Ketogenic Diet.”